indimail/indimail-virtualdomains/.github/README-indimail.md

 `$ sudo service mysqld start`

 **NOTE**: On some system you might have to replace mysqld with mysql while issuing the above command.
-After you do this, you will see mysqld_safe in the process list.
+After you do this, you will see <b>mysqld\_safe</b> in the process list.

 If you have installed MariaDB there is no confusion to startup MySQL.
 The command will be